Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 \subsection{Mapping to spins}

-To study these systems, we will employ the technique described in Ref.~\olcite{feiguin2007}, whereby the degrees of freedom for a one-dimensional system of anyons with fixed charges and nondegenerate fusion rules may be mapped to a spin chain.
-In the bases of \fref{fig:anyonstates_sphere}(iv) and \fref{fig:torusstates}(i) (basis $B_1$), for a system of $n$ anyons the Hilbert space of the system is spanned by the $p$ free parameters of the fusion tree, $x_1\ldots x_p$, where $p=n-3$ on the disc and $p=n$ on the torus, and these $p$ free parameters may be identified with a spin chain of local dimension $|\mc{G}|$.
+In studying one-dimensional systems of anyons using numerical techniques, it may frequently be favorable to map the anyon chain to a spin chain model with constraints.
+We will therefore map the degrees of freedom for a one-dimensional system of Fibonacci anyons onto a spin chain.

+In the basis of \fref{fig:anyonstates_sphere}(iv) for the sphere and in basis $B_1$ for the torus [\fref{fig:torusstates}(i)], for a system of $n$ anyons the Hilbert space of the system is spanned by the $p$ free parameters of the fusion tree, $x_1\ldots x_p$, where $p=n-3$ on the disc and $p=n$ on the torus.
+We now construct a second, independent quantum system whose Hilbert space $\mc{H}$ admits a tensor product decomposition into $p$ ``sites'', each of local dimension $|U|$,

+which we will term a ``spin chain''.
+On this spin chain we may now construct a local orthonormal basis on each site, identifying the elements of this basis with the charges of the UBMTC.
+We then map the value of each label $x_i$ on the fusion tree to the state of a corresponding spin (which we will also denote $x_i$) on the spin chain.

-Because the Hilbert space of the spin chain is larger than the Hilbert space of the anyon chain, the Hilbert space of the spin chain is restricted to admit only those states which correspond to valid fusion trees under the anyonic fusion rules.
+The Hilbert space of the resulting spin chain is larger than that of the associated anyon chain, and so is then restricted to admit only those states which correspond to valid fusion trees under the anyonic fusion rules.

+It is important to recognise that under this mapping, the process of translation on the anyon chain does not in general correspond to the natural definition of translation on the spin chain.
+This is particularly evident when examining the process of periodic translation on anyon rings, which we will consider now in some detail.